A Travel Price Comparison for Spain Malaga vs. Madrid for Food, Nightlife, Music, and Backpackers

 A week in Malaga or Madrid?

-Many travelers enjoy the nightlife and live music when visiting the beautiful destination of Malaga.
+Many travelers enjoy the nightlife and live music when visiting the friendly destination of Malaga.
 This port city offers a variety of activities to choose from.
 Most visitors spend time around the old town while in the area.
 If you have one week, this is a great place to go.
 This would be the perfect place to spend one week, as it has just the right amount of activities.

 Travelers enjoy the nightlife and live music when visiting the authentic big city of Madrid.
 This city offers a variety of activities to choose from.
 Most people find that one week is more than enough time to see everything.